Besar Sagap: Career

 Besar, who at that time of composing the national anthem served in the Public Works Department during the British Military Administration.
 The idea that Brunei should have its own anthem, like other contemporary countries, began in 1947 among a group of young people.
 Besar and Pengiran Muhammad Yusuf were chosen to write the hymn; the former wrote the words, while the latter composed the music.
-During Barisan Pemudas first anniversary celebration on 12 April 1947, members sang patriotic songs, including Allah Peliharakan Sultan, contributing to its eventual formal recognition.
+During Barisan Pemuda's first anniversary celebration on 12 April 1947, members of the party sang patriotic songs, including "Allah Peliharakan Sultan", contributing to its eventual formal recognition.
 The anthem, like most songs, saw several versions before being taught to students in a Malay school in Brunei Town.
 Following Sultan Omar Ali Saifuddien III's coronation in 1950, Brunei's national anthem was formally acknowledged in 1951.

 The early concepts for the Omar Ali Saifuddien Mosque designs originated from Sultan Omar Ali Saifuddien III himself and were drawn on paper by a draughtsman, Besar, prior to 1954.